kurtshuler/imac-5k-monitor-conversion/README.md

 ## My approach to this writeup

-Rather than simply show my successes and say "Tada!" like a magician pulling a rabbit out of a hat, :magic_wand: :rabbit2:, I am writing this as I am doing the project and will document my failures and false paths.
+Rather than simply show my successes and say "Tada!" like a magician pulling a rabbit out of a hat, :tophat: :magic_wand: :rabbit2:, I am writing this as I am doing the project and will document my failures and false paths.
 If you see ~~strikethrough text~~, that means I made a mistake or chose a differrent path.
 Hopefully, this will be more helpful to others than a completely linear success story.

 ## My motivation